pxslip/db-studio/docs/app/flows.md

 ---
 description:
-  Flows enable custom, event-driven data processing and task automation within Directus.
+  Flows enable custom, event-driven data processing and task automation within d9.
 Each flow is composed of one trigger, followed by a series of operations.
 readTime: 5 min read
 ---

 # Flows

-> Flows enable custom, event-driven data processing and task automation within Directus.
+> Flows enable custom, event-driven data processing and task automation within d9.
 Each flow is composed of one
 > trigger, followed by a series of operations.

 :::tip Before You Begin

-Please be sure to see the [Quickstart Guide](/getting-started/quickstart.md) to get a basic overview of the platform.
+Please be sure to see the Quickstart Guide to get a basic overview of the platform.

 :::